DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ###### this needs to be done on all of your Droplets

 We need yet another APT Repository to get
-* kubeadm - which we will use to bootstrap our cluster
-* kubelet - which is the node's agent which manages your PODs
-* kubectl - which is the universal command line client to manage your cluster

 ```bash
 apt-get update && apt-get install -y apt-transport-https